What can I study?

 Master's degree programmes

-We offer over 100 full Master's degree programmes taught in English for students with a Bachelor's degree.
+We offer more than 130 full Master's degree programmes taught in English for students with a Bachelor's degree.
 Students can in most cases apply in the final year of their Bachelor's degree, so long as they will have completed their Bachelor's degree before the start of the Master's programme.

 Students currently studying at a partner university that has a formal exchange agreement with Lund University or one of our faculties or departments may be nominated to come for exchange studies over a period of one or two semesters at Lund University.